mevansam/openstack-cookbook/README.md

     services so you do not need to create a VM to host those services.
 In order to run these services locally you first need to install them into the local host and then make sure the system ```PATH``` variable is updated to include their ```bin``` folders.
+   > In order to use RabbitMQ and MySQL running in the host environment the stack template should build OpenStack to suppor it.

   To start Chef-Zero
   ```